-The agency is developing and implementing the Reef Integrated Monitoring and Reporting program (RIMRep) to measure and report progress towards achieving its management program and meeting its commitments under the Reef 2050 Long-Term Sustainability Plan.
+The agency is developing and implementing the Reef Integrated Monitoring and reporting program (RIMRep) to measure and report progress towards achieving its man gener program and meeting its commitments under the Reef 2050 Long-Term Sustainability Plan.

-The program will improve integration and coordination of existing monitoring programs through the development and implementation of standardised protocols for information collection, collation, analysis, reporting, and data availability.
-It will improve the scalability of data (from point source or local, to regional and Reef-wide scales) and synthesis of information from different sources.
-This will provide a more comprehensive and systematic understanding of the condition of values and scale of effects.
+The program will improve integration and coordination of existing monitoring or orgams through the development and implementation of standardised protocols or informa on collection, collation, analysis, reporting, and data availability.
+It will improve the scalar to of data (from point source or local, to regional and Reef-wide scales) and synthesis of information from dimensional events our concerns and systematic understanding of the concurs of values and scale of effects.

-Outcomes from the increased use of modelling to improve our understanding of cause-and-effect relationships between drivers, influencing factors, pressures and the Region's values as well as cumulative effects will inform development of the program.
+Outcomes from the increased use of modelling to improve our understanding of cause-and-effect relationships between drivers, influencing octors pressures and the Region's values as well as cumulative effects will inform development of the program.